VirtusLab/scala-cli/website/docs/reference/commands.md

 For detailed documentation refer to our website: https://scala-cli.virtuslab.org/docs/commands/publishing/publish-local

-The 'publish-local' sub-command is an experimental feature.
+The 'publish-local' sub-command is experimental.
 Please bear in mind that non-ideal user experience should be expected.
 If you encounter any bugs or have feedback to share, make sure to reach out to the maintenance team at https://github.com/VirtusLab/scala-cli